-MINNESOTA CANCELLATION AND REFUND POLICY
+MINNESOTA CANCELLATION AND REFUND POLICY BUYER'S RIGHT TO CANCEL (Minnesota Statute 141.271)

-Cancellation
+Each student will be notified of acceptance/rejection in writing.
+In the event a student is rejected, all tuition, fees and other charges will be refunded.

-- (a) Notwithstanding anything to the contrary, a school that uses a written contract or enrollment agreement shall refund all tuition, fees and other charges paid by a student, if the student gives written notice of cancellation within five business days after the day on which the contract was executed regardless of whether the program has started. - (b) When a student has been accepted by The School and has entered into a contractual agreement with The School and gives written notice of cancellation following the fifth business day after the date of execution of contract, but before the start of the program in the case of resident schools, or before the first lesson has been serviced by the School in the case of distance education schools, all tuition, fees and other charges, except 15 percent of the total cost of the program but not to exceed \$50, shall be refunded to the student.
+Notwithstanding anything to the contrary, if a student gives written notice of cancellation within five business days of the execution of the contract or day on which the student is accepted, then a complete refund is given regardless of whether the program has started.

-Resident schools
+If a student gives a written notice of cancellation after five business days of the execution of the contract or day on which the student is accepted, but before the start of the program by the school, then all tuition, fees and other charges, except 15 percent of the total cost of the program (15 percent not to exceed \$50.00) shall be refunded to the student.

-When a student has been accepted by a school offering a resident program and gives written notice of cancellation, or The School has actual notice of a student's nonattendance after the start of the period of instruction for which the student has been charged, but before completion of 75 percent of the period of instruction, the amount charged for tuition, fees, and all other charges shall be prorated based on number of days in the term as a portion of the total charges for tuition, fees, and all other charges.
-An additional 25 percent of the total cost of the period of instruction may be added, but shall not exceed \$100.
-After completion of 75 percent of the period of instruction for which the student has been charged, no refunds are required.
+If a student gives written notice of cancellation after the start of the period of instruction for which the student has been charged, but before completion of 75 percent of the period of instruction, then student is assessed a pro rata portion of tuition, fees and all other charges based on the number of days in the term plus 25 percent of the total program cost (25 percent not to exceed \$100.00.)